kennethlaskoski/FileSystemEventPublisher/README.md

 # FileSystemEventPublisher

-A publisher that tracks changes in the file system.
+A publisher that emits events in the file system.

 Example usage: